pra4teek/Pothhole-Detection-System/README.md

 # Pothhole-Detection-System
-This is a project that uses YOLOv8 as a CNN to effectively identify potholes in real time and report them in real time for effective detection tasks.
+This project implements an intelligent pothole detection and reporting system using YOLOv8 and OpenCV.
+The system processes live or recorded video feeds to detect potholes in real-time, leveraging advanced CNN-based object detection.